getCUJO/QoOID/draft-ietf-ippm-qoo.md

 QoO, by design, measures network service quality, not subjective user experience.
 However, as QoO scores are anchored to application-defined thresholds, they are expected to correlate with QoE metrics, such as Mean Opinion Score (MOS) {{P.800.1}}, positioning QoO between QoS and QoE.
 The QoO framework itself does not define where QoO scores fall on this spectrum.
-Instead, the exact position primarly depends on how the ROP and CPUP thresholds are chosen.
+Instead, the exact position primarily depends on how the ROP and CPUP thresholds are chosen.
 With appropriate threshold selection based on user-acceptance testing and application performance analysis, QoO scores can likely be